Sue Kim Hanson Lecture

-The Sue Kim Hanson Lectures are presented by the Pulmonary Center and the Immunology Training Program in conjunction with Medical Grand Rounds, supported by many generous contributions to the Sue Kim Hanson Lectureship Fund.
+The Sue Kim Hanson Lectures are presented by the Pulmonary Center in conjunction with Medical Grand Rounds, supported by many generous contributions to the Sue Kim Hanson Lectureship Fund.
 We are very grateful to those who have supported this lectureship.